AHORAFLX/help-flexygo/docs/Offline App/JS Functions/Exports.en.md

 # Exports

+This section is a collection of export functions that can be used in various parts of the application.
+It contains functionalities for sending emails and generating PDFs.

 ## Functions

 ### sendMail()

 > **sendMail**(`to`, `subject`, `body`, `ishtml?`, `cc?`, `bcc?`, `attachments?`): `Promise`\<`void`\>

-Sends email using defailt mail system.
+Sends email using the default mail system.

 #### Parameters